Why Choose Intown?

 - Field Day - Half-day event in May where the students gather for outdoor games and fun

-- Grandparents and Special Friends Day - A special occasion to invite a relative or close friend to glimpse what Intown Community School is all about
+- Grandparents and Special Friends Day - A special occasion day where we welcome relatives or close friends to spend the morning on campus

-- Hat Day - Held on the last day of October, students and faculty are encouraged to wear fun and/or crazy hats
+- Hat Day - Held on the last day of October, students and faculty are encouraged to wear fun, crazy hats

-- Middle School Trips - Our 7th and 8th graders take capstone trips to Savannah and Washington, DC respectively
+- Middle School Trips - Our 7th and 8th graders take capstone trips to Charleston and Savannah respectively

-- Parent Meetings - Monthly meetings to discuss student success, happenings in the classroom, and pray for one another
+- Parent Meetings - Monthly meetings to discuss classroom happenings and pray for one another

-- Renaissance Faire - Held in March, our 5th and 6th graders demonstrate what they have learned about the Middle Ages and Renaissance in a variety of ways
+- Renaissance Faire - Held in early spring, our 5th and 6th graders demonstrate what they have learned about the Middle Ages and Renaissance in a variety of ways

 - See You at the Pole - On this global day of prayer, students and parents gather under the flagpole to pray and worship